MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-personal-use.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-You can use the Dynamics 365 app for Teams for your own use.
+You can use the Dynamics 365 for Customer Engagement app for Teams for your own use.
 If you want to work with other team members, consider the [team app](teams-collaboration.md).

 ## Conversation tab